Of tantivy's indexing

 Stacking -or building this postings list- requires jumping in memory quite a lot.
 By jumping, I mean accessing a random memory address that is likely to trigger any kind of cache miss.

-The array used to store the buckets of the HashMap cannot reasonably include our keys as they have a variable length.
+cannot reasonably include our keys as they have a variable length.
 Instead, each bucket contains the pair:

 (hash: u32, addr: u32)

-An empty bucket is simply expressed using the special value addr==u32::max_value().
+An empty bucket is simply expressed using the special value addr==u32::max_value()

-When the bucket is not empty, addr is the address, in the memory arena at which both the key and the value are stored, one after the other, as follows:
+is the address, in the memory arena at which both the key and the value are stored,

 Keeping the key and the value contiguous in the memory arena, not only saves us from having two addresses, it also gives us better memory locality.

 You might be surprised that the posting list is fixed.
-Its size is constant in the same sense that our original Vec object was Sized.
-It simply includes pointers to other areas in the memory arena.
-Let’s dive into the details.
+Its size is constant in the same sense that our original Vec

 Exponential unrolled linked list